-- the safe recruitment and employment of staff, this includes ensuring all recruitment checks are completed, undertaking DBS and barred list checks and ensuring the Single Central Record (SCR) is maintained. - Shortlisted candidates should be informed that online searches may be done as part of pre-recruitment checks. - arranging staff induction safeguarding training and regular training to equip them to carry out their responsibilities for safeguarding and Prevent effectively. - ensuring the appropriate staff have training on responsibilities in relation to filtering and monitoring for all staff. - Refresher training will be undertaken on a 3-year cycle for safeguarding and prevent.
+- the safe recruitment and employment of staff, this includes ensuring all recruitment checks are completed, undertaking DBS and barred list checks and ensuring the Single Central Record (SCR) is maintained. - Shortlisted candidates should be informed that online searches may be done as part of pre-recruitment checks. - arranging staff induction safeguarding training and regular training to equip them to carry out their responsibilities for safeguarding and Prevent effectively. - ensuring the appropriate staff have training on responsibilities in relation to filtering and monitoring for all staff. - Refresher training will be undertaken on a 3-year cycle for safeguarding and prevent. - be professionally curious by having an open mind and show interest in individuals and their lives rather than make assumptions.

-- 4.8 Leadership.
-It is the responsibility of all members of the leadership team to: - ensure that the policies and procedures, (particularly those concerning referrals of cases of suspected abuse and neglect), are understood, and followed by all staff. - promote positive safeguarding procedures and practices so that all of our students feel safe. - ensure that all relevant employers, sub-contractors, contractors and visitors that they work with know and follow our Safeguarding Policy and procedures, including Prevent. - ensure that regular checks are undertaken to ensure compliance with Safeguarding Policy and procedures, including Prevent. - 4.9 College Workforce.
-It is the responsibility of all college employees, including managers to: - promote positive safeguarding procedures and practices so that all our students feel safe. - report safeguarding issues to the Designated Staff in line with college procedures. - undertake regular training to equip them to carry out their responsibilities for safeguarding children and vulnerable adults effectively. - be familiar with expectations of the staff code of conduct.
+4.8 Leadership.
+It is the responsibility of all members of the leadership team to:

+- ensure that the policies and procedures, (particularly those concerning referrals of cases of suspected abuse, neglect and exploitation), are understood, and followed by all staff. - promote positive safeguarding procedures and practices so that all of our students feel safe and staff feel confident to take action. - ensure that all relevant employers, sub-contractors, contractors and visitors that they work with know and follow our Safeguarding Policy and procedures, including Prevent. - ensure that regular checks are undertaken to ensure compliance with Safeguarding Policy and procedures, including Prevent. - be professionally curious by having an open mind and show interest in individuals and their lives rather than make assumptions.

+4.9 College Workforce.
+It is the responsibility of all college employees, including managers to:

+- promote positive safeguarding procedures and practices so that all our students feel safe. - be professionally curious by having an open mind and show interest in individuals and their lives rather than make assumptions. - report all safeguarding issues to the Designated Staff in line with college procedures. - undertake regular training to equip them to carry out their responsibilities for safeguarding children and vulnerable adults effectively. - be familiar with expectations of the staff code of conduct.